ntluong95/positron-python-package-manager/README.md

 ## ⚠️ Known Issues

-- Refresh package view will print the commmand and result into console
 - Clicking on package's name doesn't show its documentation in Help pane due to the different in package name and module imported.
 For example, the package name is pyjanitor but it is imported as `import janitor`

 ---